Build or Buy: AI Capability

 • What financial exposure remains acceptable if deployment extends beyond twelve months?

-A structured advisory engagement reframes the material decision.
-The issue concerns operational readiness, data integrity, and leadership alignment around execution.
-Ninth Meridian's advisory process evaluates operational dependencies, internal system readiness, leadership alignment, and realistic timelines before implementation begins.
+Ninth Meridian's advisory process evaluates operational dependencies, internal system readiness, and organizational alignment before implementation begins.